 To create the gorgeous skin we see here, James started by massaging models’ skin with NARSSkin products.
 He used minimal amount of Sheer Glow Foundation to even out skin and Radiant Creamy Concealer only on problem areas.
 To keep the look dewy, he only set the center of the face with very little Loose Powder.

 On the eyes, James started with South Beach Multiple on the eyelid and bottom lid to create a round shape.
 Next, he layered Corfu Cream Eyeshadow on the eyelid, closer to the lash line.
-He blended off edges with Loose Powder before adding Lola Lola Single Eyeshadow, a chocolate shimmer, for depth by pressing it into the upper lashline and on the bottom by laying it on top of the lashes.
+He blended off edges with Light Reflecting Loose Setting Powder before adding Lola Lola Single Eyeshadow, a chocolate shimmer, for depth by pressing it into the upper lashline and on the bottom by laying it on top of the lashes.
 Mascara was used on top and bottom lashes for definition while the eyebrows were coated with a Oural Brow Gel, a clear color.

 On the fingers, models were given coats of essie A list, a red that went with every single red that appeared in the collection.
 The toes were kept simple with two coats of essie Sugar Daddy for a clean and fresh look.